nathanlarsen1/InvestigateSuspiciousFileHash/README.md

 <h2>Project description</h2>
 For this project, I acted as a Cybersecurity Analyst on a security team for an organization.
-One of my job roles involved investigating suspicious files.
-There was a file discovered that was attached to an email that an employee received in their inbox.
-Shortly after the reception of the email, an alert was sent to the SOC(System Operations Center) by the IDS(Intrusion Detection System) stating that multiple unauthorized excecutable files were detected on the employee's computer. <br/><br/>
+One of my job roles involved investigating suspicious files.<br/><br/>

+There was a file discovered that was attached to an email an employee received in their inbox.
+Shortly after the reception of the email, an alert was sent to the SOC (System Operations Center) by the IDS (Intrusion Detection System) stating that multiple unauthorized executable files were detected on the employee's computer.<br/><br/>

-Here is a timeline of the events leading up to this alert:
+The following is a timeline of the events leading up to this alert:

 1:11 p.m.: An employee receives an email containing a file attachment.